logological/logological.org/content/pages/faq.md

 # Frequently Asked Questions

-This page compiles questions on technical issues that I am frequently asking myself, along with the answers.
+This page compiles questions on technical issues that I am (or was) frequently asking myself, along with the answers.

 ## LaTeX